Thomas-Laverghetta/MSIM-480/Assignment1/README.md

 1,1,1,1
 ```

-Once input are defined, user can just execute python script and observe outputs (solution or no solution)
+Once input are defined, user can just execute python script (Assignment1.py) and observe outputs (solution or no solution).